SCR Operations Manager Matt Newton explains what could be behind the recent increase in cyberstalking, and what protective measures we can take.

 An increased reliance on smart home technology has undoubtedly exacerbated this.
 While making our lives more comfortable, internet connected devices have also provided increased opportunities for crime.
 The police have reported incidents of cyber stalkers accessing smart devices including video doorbells and assistants like Alexa or Siri to target their victims in their own homes.

 Cyberstalking is generally considered to be harassment that originates online, and can include social networking sites, chat rooms, forums or other means facilitated by technology.
 It is also recognised that other forms of pre-existing stalking can transfer into online environments.

 Cyberstalking can be particularly challenging to address as it’s not always immediately obvious.
 Even though blocking someone on social media is a useful tool it is difficult to prevent a determined perpetrator from creating fake social media accounts to keep watch on you and attempt contact.
 Some victims reported receiving multiple new password requests a day where their stalker was attempting to hack into their account.

 It’s not all bad news, however, and there are a number of simple steps you can take to protect yourself online:

 - Strengthen your online security.
-Make sure you always have a strong password and change it regularly.
-Even though having the same password for everything is appealing, maintaining strong and unique passwords on your devices and profiles will help protect you from being hacked or from a stalker gaining your personal information.
+Make sure you always have strong passwords and change them regularly.
+Having the same password for everything is appealing – but maintaining strong and unique passwords on your devices and profiles will help protect you from being hacked or from a stalker gaining your personal information.
 In addition, enabling 2 factor authentication on all of your accounts will ensure they are secure.